mpataws/iotanium/docs/source/sensors/sensors.rst

 - Before continuing, inspect and double check the wiring above, to avoid potentially damaging or destroying your IoTanium developer board.
 - When you are confident your wiring is correct, use jumper wires to connect power and ground from your circuit to the dev board:
    - B15 to any free hole on the red (+) rail.
-   - H15 to any free hole on the black (-) rail.
+   - H15 to any free hole on the blue (-) rail.

 .. image:: ../img/temp_humid_ldr_breadboard.png
     :width: 2550px